Mapping spaces between operads in relation to bimodules: Background and notations

 Let $\P\in\Op_C(\cS)$ be a $C$-colored operad in $\cS$.
-By considering $\P$ as a monoid object, it is natural to define the notion of \textbf{left (right) $\P$-modules}.
-We will denote by $\LMod(\P)$ the \textbf{category of left $\P$-modules}.
-One of the main interests in the study of operads is the notion of algebras over them.
-Recall that a \textbf{$\P$-algebra} is simply a left $\P$-module that is concentrated in level $0$.
-We let $\Alg_\P(\cS)$ denote the \textbf{category of $\P$-algebras}.
+By considering $\P$ as a monoid object, it is natural to define the notions of \textbf{left (right) modules} and \textbf{bimodules} over $\P$, as described in the definition below.